Slide Linux Agent¶

 deb [arch=amd64 signed-by=/etc/apt/keyrings/slide.gpg] https://update.slide.tech/agent/pkg/stable jammy main

-and the machine was updated to 24.04, codenamed "noble", then change this to:
+and the machine was updated to 24.04, codenamed "noble", then change it to:

 deb [arch=amd64 signed-by=/etc/apt/keyrings/slide.gpg] https://update.slide.tech/agent/pkg/stable noble main